-Metropolitan Economic Strategy, Sustainable Innovation, and Inclusive Economic Development
+Metropolitan Economic Strategy, Sustainable Innovation, and Inclusive Prosperity

-Please click here for Metropolitan Economic Strategy, Sustainable Innovation, and Inclusive Economic Development.
-GUD originally prepared this slide presentation in November for senior Chinese national and urban government officials participating in Georgetown University’s Global Education Institute, and then revised it in February for my graduate course at Columbia University's School of International and Public Affairs.
-This slideshow combines GUD's work on Metropolitan Economic Strategy, Sustainable Innovation, and Inclusive Economic Development into one comprehensive package, the dynamic result of a decade of GUD’s strategic combination of policy research and practical advisory work.
+Please click here for Metropolitan Economic Strategy, Sustainable Innovation, and Inclusive Prosperity.
+GUD originally prepared this slide presentation for senior Chinese national and urban government officials participating in Georgetown University’s Global Education Institute, and then revised it for my graduate course at Columbia University's School of International and Public Affairs.
+This slideshow combines GUD's work on Metropolitan Economic Strategy, Sustainable Innovation, and Inclusive Prosperity into one comprehensive package, the dynamic result of a decade of GUD’s strategic combination of policy research and practical advisory work.

-Currently GUD is working on Metropolitan Economic Strategy and Sustainable Innovation in Brazil.
+Currently GUD is working on Metropolitan Economic Strategy, Sustainable Innovation, and Inclusive Prosperity in Brazil.
 We are advising the Federation of Industries of Minas Gerais (FIEMG) and the State Government of Minas Gerais, the Federation of Industries of Rio Grande do Sul (FIERGS) and the State Government of Rio Grande do Sul, and the Federal Government, including the Brazilian Agency for Industrial Development (ABDI).
 Please read GUD’s two recent Brazil reports, Advanced Manufacturing and Sustainable Innovation: The Third Wave of Industrial and Urban Economic Growth for Minas Gerais (October 2012) and Local and Regional Economic Development Opportunities Related to the Implementation of the Sao Jose do Norte EBR Shipyard in Rio Grande do Sul (December 2012).
 Thanks to GUD colleagues Ian Bromley, Ellya Jeffries, Paul Krutko, James Nixon, Emilia Queiroga, Elaine Yamashita Rodriguez, and Nancy Sedmak-Weiss.
-Recently Ernani Jardim de Miranda Machado, a Brazilian technology entrepreneur, has joined GUD as our Director of Technology Research, and he is working with us on developing sustainable and innovative new technologies for Brazil and many other countries.
+Recently Ernani Jardim de Miranda Machado, a Brazilian technology entrepreneur, has joined GUD as our Director of Technology Research, and as Coordinator of New Technology Development for GUD’s subsidiary, Metropolitan Economic Strategy LLC.
+He is working with us on developing sustainable and innovative new technologies for Brazil and many other countries.

 At the 2012 UN World Urban Forum on September 5, GUD organized a Networking Event on “Metropolitan Economic Strategy and Sustainable Economic Development in Brazil.”
 Featured speakers included Mauro Borges Lemos, ABDI President; Olavo Machado Jr., FIEMG President; Marcus Coester, President of the Rio Grande do Sul Development Agency (AGDI); Ines Magalhaes, National Secretary of Housing at the Ministry of Cities; Cid Blanco Jr., Director of Culture, Communications, and Events at the Olympic Public Authority; and Fabio Veras, Deputy Secretary of Economic Development for the State of Minas Gerais.